whirlwindBlog/fromTheWhirlwind/content/about/_index.md

 I write mostly to better understand the things I read and hear every day.
 Mostly related to quantum information science, but other topics may leak in as well.

-You can [email](whirlwindtheblog@gmail.com) me your comments and questions, I will probably respond.
+You can [email](mailto:whirlwindtheblog@gmail.com) me your comments and questions, I am likely to respond.